bbartling/diy-bacnet-server/README.md

 ---

-## 📂 Project Expectations
+## 📂 BACnet Server Defined by CSV File

-Your repository should include:
+Your repository should include an example CSV file:

 ```text
 Dockerfile